OWASP/www-project-developer-guide/draft/09-training-education/08-snakes-ladders.md

 ### 7.8 OWASP Snakes and Ladders

 OWASP [Snakes & Ladders][snakes] is an educational project based on the popular board game.
 It uses gamification to promote awareness of application security controls and risks, and in particular knowledge of other OWASP documents and tools.

+This documentation project is an OWASP Lab project, aimed at security builders and defenders.

 #### What is it?